 10. WOOD + METAL FINISHES IN SCANDINAVIAN INTERIORS

 Modern Scandinavian design uses wood not only in their flooring but also decoratively in furniture such as dining and coffee tables.
-There is also a popular trend of brining in metallic finishes in lighting and accent pieces.
+There is also a popular trend of bringing in metallic finishes in lighting and accent pieces.
 Copper and brass pendants and sconces are a way of adding shine to a room.

 Using these top 10 elements as a guide, you too can create a space that incorporates the simplicity, utility, and beauty of Scandinavian interior design.
 Decorilla affordable interior designers can use this style to create beautiful and comfortable spaces and show you how your place can look in this style too!

 Still feel like you need a little interior design help?
-No worries – Schedule a free consultation with a Scandinavian online interior designer today to help you create the perfect space!
+No worries – Schedule A Free Interior Design Consultation with a Scandinavian designer today to help you create the perfect space!

 Written by Decorilla Interior Designer, Christine M.